motif-project/motif-app-examples/README.md

         CDP cdp = new CDP(_BITCOIN_POD_MANAGER, _ORACLE);
 ```

+---

 ### 3. Register App

 To register your application, you'll need to call the `registerApp` function with your app's address

-#### Parameters:
+**Parameters:**
 - `appAddress`: The contract address of your application

 To register your app, you need the address to `AppRegistry` contractand your Apps (in this case CDP) contract address

 Then Create a random salt and expiry

 ```solidity
     bytes32 salt = bytes32(uint256(1));
 uint256 expiry = block.timestamp + 1 days;
 ```

  Calculate the digest hash of the app registration by calling the `calculateAppRegistrationDigestHash` function from the `AppRegistry` contract.

  Sign the digest hash and the broadcast the transaction.

 ```solidity vm.startBroadcast(deployerPrivateKey);